What You Need to Know about Coronavirus Disease 2019 (COVID-19)

 Thank you for your patience, we will be working with you to make sure we keep you and our community healthy.
 The GW Medical Faculty Associates will continue to provide updates as the situation evolves.

-COVID-19 is causing things to change rapidly and our operations can vary because of this.
-We ask for your understanding and that you check our GW Immediate & Primary Care website for the latest information on operational hours and services available at each site.
+Visit the GW Immediate & Primary Care website for the latest information on operational hours and services available at each site.
 You can also call ahead if you have questions.
 We are proud of our staff who are working during this time, and pledge to you our highest service possible during this pandemic.

 Help Prevent the Spread of Coronavirus (COVID-19)